Best Golf Wedges For Beginners 2025

 This wedge from MacGregor is pushed towards the beginner golfer who may be struggling with their chipping.
 The big wide sole is made to help reduce the miss hits, by eradicating thinned or chunked shots.
 The wider sole helps to make the club glide off the turf rather than digging in.

 This wedge has a loft of 66 degrees which is way higher than a lot of sand wedges you find which range more from 56-60 degrees.
 With this extra loft, you can get the ball in the air more easily, making it easier to get over the lips of bunkers which some beginners can struggle with.
-This wedge is definitely unique and we found it to be fun to play with and a great club but if you want something more versatile and creative around the greens this isn't the best wedge for you, but beginners will love it.
+This wedge is definitely unique and I found it to be fun to play with and a great club, but if you want something more versatile and creative around the greens this isn't the best wedge for you, but beginners will love it.

 How we test